Desmond Dekker: Career

 Dekker continued to release rude boy songs such as "Rude Boy Train" and "Rudie Got Soul", as well as mainstream cultural songs like "It's a Shame", "Wise Man", "Hey Grandma", "Unity", "If It Pays", "Mother's Young Girl", "Sabotage" and "Pretty Africa".
 Many of the hits from this era came from his debut album, 007 (Shanty Town).

 In 1968 Dekker's "Israelites" was released, eventually topping the UK Singles Chart in April 1969 and peaking in the top ten of the US Billboard Hot 100 in June 1969.
-Dekker was the first Jamaican artist to have a hit record in the US with Jamaican-style music.
+Dekker was the first Jamaican artist to have a hit record in the US with Jamaican-style music, other than Millie Small, who had a hit with Jamaican style music in 1964.
 Ironically although he went to worldwide fame his former welding colleague Marley never had a UK number one.
 That same year saw the release of "Beautiful and Dangerous", "Writing on the Wall", "Music Like Dirt (Intensified '68)" (which won the 1968 Jamaica Independence Festival Song Contest), "Bongo Girl" and "Shing a Ling".
 1969 saw the release of "It Mek", which became a hit both in Jamaica and the UK.
 Dekker also released "Problems" and "Pickney Gal", both of which were popular in Jamaica, although only "Pickney Gal" managed to chart in the UK top 50.

 1970s

-In 1970 Dekker released "You Can Get It If You Really Want", written by Jimmy Cliff, which reached No. 2 in the UK charts.
+In 1970 Dekker released "You Can Get It If You Really Want", written by Jimmy Cliff, which reached No. 2 in the UK chart.
 Dekker was initially reluctant to record the track but was eventually persuaded to do so by Leslie Kong.
 Dekker's version uses the same backing track as Cliff's original.
 Kong, whose music production skills had been a crucial part of both Dekker's and Cliff's careers, died in 1971, affecting the careers of both artists for a short period of time.
 In 1972 the rude boy film The Harder They Come was released and Dekker's "007 (Shanty Town)" was featured on the soundtrack along with Cliff's version of "You Can Get It If You Really Want", as well as other Jamaican artists' hits, giving reggae more international exposure and preparing the way for Bob Marley.

 In 1975 "Israelites" was re-released and became a UK top 10 hit for a second time.
 Dekker had also begun working on new material with the production duo Bruce Anthony in 1974.
 In 1975 this collaboration resulted in the release of "Sing a Little Song", which charted in the UK top twenty; this was to be his last UK hit.